 It may be possible to rent out your home to provide you with an income which will cover care costs.
 However, if you plan to do this, you must be prepared for the fact that there may be ‘void’ periods when you might not be able to find tenants and therefore there’s no rent coming in.
 There will also be maintenance costs to cover, as well as letting agent property management fees.
 Find out more about what’s involved in renting out a property in our guide What are my responsibilities as a landlord?

 Equity release allows you to unlock some of the wealth that may be tied up in your property, without having to sell it.
 Cash can be extracted in a single lump sum or in smaller amounts over time through what’s known as drawdown.
+You could potentially use this money to pay for care at home.

 Taking money out of your home through equity release is a big financial decision so it is important to seek professional advice if you’re considering taking this route to cover long-term care costs.